 Step 2: Select the range (including the the additional two headings) and hit Ctrl+T. A new popup will appear, click OK and now the range is converted to Tables.
 This will make the range dynamic and if data later grows then any output on the basis of such range will also grow.
 We will see this in action later.

 Step 3: Select the whole table with headings and go to Insert > chart group > Select clustered column.
 This will put in the basic chart we can work on.

 Step 4: Lets clear out few things for now.
 Click on chart title and hit delete key.
 Left click on legends and hit delete key.
 Finally click on vertical grid lines and hit delete key again.
 You will end up with the chart something like this:

 Step 5: Having the chart selected go to Format tab under chart tools and from current selection group through drop down select M position hit format selection button.
 Have series overlap to be 0% and gap width to be 150%.

 Step 6: Again go to format tab under chart tools and this time select D position.
-Having the series selected click design tab under chart tools and hit change chart type button.
+With the series selected click design tab under chart tools and hit change chart type button.
 In front of D position from the drop down menu select line with markers.

 Step 7: Right click anywhere empty inside the chart and from the menu click “Select Data”.

 Step 8: From the left box (legend entries [series]) click on M position and above the right box click Edit button.
 Delete anything in the range input field and select the values in the B column under milestone heading.
 Click OK button.